 A small group of Vineland voters will ask each other: ‘What are the most important issues in the 2017 governor’s race?’

-Events, entertainment and more South Jersey happenings for July 2017.
+Events, entertainment and more South Jersey happenings for first week of September.

 SNJ Today is a Southern New Jersey news and information source that is dedicated to providing current stories related specifically to South Jersey.

 Do you have community news or events?
 Email firstname.lastname@example.org, text SNJNews to 313131, or call 856.825.NEWS (6397).